jamalkaksouri/CRUD-Rest-API-Golang/README.md

 - gorilla/mux for routing
 - gorm for ORM
 - viper for enviroment configuration
-- Fake Data Generator for Struct
+- faker for fake data generator for Struct

 ## Run Program